cilium/cilium.io/src/posts/2021-05-11-cni-benchmark/index.md

   - performance
   - latency
 ogImage: ogimage.png
-ogSummary: `
-As more crucial workloads are being migrated to Kubernetes, network performance benchmarks are becoming an important selection criteria when deciding what network layer to leverage in a Kubernetes cluster.
+ogSummary: "As more crucial workloads are being migrated to Kubernetes, network performance benchmarks are becoming an important selection criteria when deciding what network layer to leverage in a Kubernetes cluster.
 In this blog post, we'll explore the performance characteristics of Cilium based on extensive benchmarks that we have run in the past few weeks.
-Upon popular request, we are also including measurements for Calico to allow for a direct comparison.`
+Upon popular request, we are also including measurements for Calico to allow for a direct comparison."
 ---

 ![](cover.png)